symbiote-library/docker-project/readme.md

 ## Building the images

+Contains Docker file definitions for

+* Apache2
+* PHP FPM
+* Selenium
+* Node (in particular, yarn toolset)

+Apache2 is built from a base ubuntu 16.04, rather than library/httpd.
+This maintains consistency with Symbiote's standard environment configuration.

 Each sub-folder contains their own specific dockerfile definitions.

 Built images can then be pushed to docker-hub; please speak to marcus@symbiote.com.au before doing so!

+The recommended docker-compose structure uses the above, as well as references to the following from upstream docker repositories

+* MySQL
+* mailhog
+* Adminer
+* Elastic Search

 ## Customising images on a per-project basis